-The definition of CODA is the concluding passage of a piece or movement, typically forming an addition to the basic structure.
-But, it is also an acronym which stands for a child of deaf adults.
-The film CODA takes those two meanings and combines them to tell a heartwarming story that nails every note perfectly.
+The definition of CODA is, “the concluding passage of a piece or movement, typically forming an addition to the basic structure.”
+CODA is also an acronym which stands for a Child Of Deaf Adults.
+The film CODA takes those two meanings and combines them to tell a heartwarming story that perfectly nails every note .
 Some films just have you wrapped around its finger from the opening moments.
-CODA is one of those films that had my interest and had me by the heart strings from opening to the very last frame.
+CODA is one of those films that had my interest and grabbed me by the heart strings from the opening to the very last frame.

 It tells the story of Ruby (Emilia Jones), your average teenage girl growing up in a less than familiar world for most of us.
-She works on their fishing boat with her father and brother.
-That in itself is not something you come across every day.
+She works on her family’s fishing boat with her father and brother.
+Not something you come across every day.
 She is also the only hearing member of her family.
 Her mother (Marlee Matlin), father (Troy Kotsur) and brother, Leo (Daniel Durant) are all deaf.
-Ruby can hear and in addition to pulling in nets full of fish, she also is the family’s connection to the hearing community.
+Ruby can hear.
+In addition to pulling in nets full of fish, she also is the family’s connection to the hearing community.
 She is fluent in ASL (American Sign Language) and helps both with the business and personal sides of things.
 But Ruby has a secret that her family knows nothing about: she can sing.
 After her high school choir teacher (a wonderful Eugenio Derbez) declares to her just how talented she is, she considers moving away to the Berklee College of Music to develop her singing voice.
-A decision must be made, follow her dream or stay back and help the family.
+A decision must be made, follow her dream or stay back and help the family?

 And for me, once those moments started landing (and there are several) it was a very emotional journey going forward.
-But, in addition to just being sweet and likable it also has its share of laughs.
-It is the balance of these that offsets each other – dramatic, but never too much so, funny, but not to the degree that it becomes farcical causing us to lose our emotional connection.
+But, in addition to just being sweet and likable, it also has its share of laughs.
+It balances these competing forces – dramatic, but never too much so; funny, but not to the degree that it becomes farcical causing us to lose our emotional connection.
 The characters and situations are handled fairly and earnestly.
 Oh yeah, the music.
 Jones can sing.
 And the way the music plays into the film’s core makes it all that more memorable.
 I am still singing the songs days later.

-Not only does it have strong female central characters, a sweet coming of age story, and is incredibly uplifting, it also provides a better look at the deaf experience.
+Not only does CODA have strong female central characters, a sweet coming of age story, and is incredibly uplifting – it also provides a better look at the deaf experience.
 This is important but oddly enough can be forgotten as you quickly move beyond this being a story about a deaf family and becomes a film about a family.
 I hate the important tag, but here it works because people need to see beyond the deafness to see the people behind the disability.

 We do not all have exposure to things like deafness as we grow up.
 Films like Coda open hearts and minds, tearing down the barriers that are often there when people meet people who are not exactly like them.
-It is my hope that because of this film that my daughters will not be hesitant to make friends with a person who happens to be deaf if the opportunity arises.
+It is my hope that, if the opportunity arises for my daughters to make friends with a person that happens to be deaf, they will not hesitate – maybe because they watched this film.
 (Sorry, I talk about my daughters a lot, but I truly believe in the magic of film).
 It has already started some conversations between us and helped strip away some of the misconceptions.
-That probably would not have happened without them watching it.
+These conversations would probably not have happened without them watching CODA.

-With that said, that is just one of the levels it works on.
+With that said, that is just one of the levels the film works on.
 If you want to watch a film that does not feel like homework, CODA can be that too.
 The film covers a lot of territory, but never feels like it is.
-I was wrapped up in all aspects of the story, the family dynamic, the fishing lifestyle and the coming-of-age elements.
-In that aspect it feels like a throwback to times when films used to be shared more across generations.
+I was wrapped up in all aspects of the story: the family dynamic, the fishing lifestyle and the coming-of-age elements.
+It feels like a throwback to times when films used to be shared more across generations.

 CODA is the type of film that you want to share with everybody.
 Is it a perfect film?
 I can say this, there are some familiar notes along the way, but I also loved everyone one of them.
 What it delivers is so beautiful and honest at times, I had no complaints.
 Are you let down when today’s beautiful sunset reminds you of one you had seen before?
 I would guess, no. And the same goes for CODA.
 It is a beautiful symphony of emotion, family, and heart.
 CODA is something special.